Skip to content

 npm package#

 The client-side counterpart to the Python package: a cl component (or function) library published to npm so any JavaScript or TypeScript project can npm install it -- whether or not they use Jac.
-The same jac.toml drives it; --target npm compiles your client modules to ES-module JavaScript, generates package.json, and emits .d.ts TypeScript declarations.
+The same jac.toml drives it; jac build --as npm compiles your client modules to ES-module JavaScript, generates package.json, and emits .d.ts TypeScript declarations.

 # greetui/index.cl.jac